 This pesky molecule is too big the penetrate the skin.
 It sits comfortably on its surface, making it soft and smooth.
 But firming skin or replacing the collagen it has lost?
 No can do.

-But what if you drink collagen, instead?
+What if you drink collagen, instead?
 Collagen drinks are all the rage now.
 (Marketers must have realised we are onto them and came up with a new tactic to sell us collagen).